Training Manual

 What You'll Learn

-Most products have multiple photos showing different angles, colors, or details.
-The image gallery on the Product Detail screen lets you browse through all available photos.
-In this lesson, you'll learn how to navigate the gallery so you can fully evaluate a product before purchasing.
+Most products have multiple photos showing different angles, details, or color options.
+The Product Image Gallery lets you browse through these images without leaving the product page.
+This lesson teaches you how to navigate the gallery so you can fully evaluate a product before making a decision.

 Before You Begin

-Complete Lesson 3.1: Navigating to a Product Detail Page.
+Complete Lesson 3.1: Reading a Product Detail Page first.

 Walkthrough

-2. Look at the left side of the screen (or the top section on mobile).
-This is the image gallery — the primary visual area of the Product Detail screen.
+2. Look at the Product Image Gallery on the left side of the page (or top on mobile).

-3. The gallery displays the main product image prominently in the center.
+3. The gallery displays the main (primary) image prominently.

 Try It Yourself